buehler/dotnet-operator-sdk/CONTRIBUTING.md

 First of all, thank you for considering contributing to KubeOps.
 This is an open souce project and shall be driven by the community.

+This project and everyone participating in it is governed by the [KubeOps Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [INSERT PROJECT EMAIL ADDRESS].

 This document describes how contributions may be done and what is required to develop on KubeOps.